L’un des grands plaisirs de l’AFIL: vous faire découvrir le cinéma irlandais dans une ambiance conviviale et ouverte.

 Prochaine séance

-Come and join us to watch it at the usual place (la Maison des Européens 5 rue Pizay) on Wednesday the 5th of November.
-We’ll start the film at around 8pm and stay on afterwards for chat and cheese.
+Come and join us to watch it at the usual place (la Maison des Européens 5 rue Pizay) on Thursday the 18th of june.
+We’ll start the film at around 8pm and stay on afterwards for chat and cheese, open doors à 7.45pm.